alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 And He (Glory be to Him, the Exalted) says: **“And those who take associates apart from Him, (say): We worship them only so that they may bring us nearer to Allah.”** (az-Zumar [39]: 3)

-This is the greatest of matters that the Messenger of Allah (Muhammad, peace be upon him) opposed them in.
-So he brought sincerity (i.e.,, doing deeds sincerely for Allah alone and not for anyone else) and informed that it was the Religion of Allah, which all the messengers were sent with.
+This is the greatest of matters that the Messenger of Allah ﷺ opposed them in.
+So he brought sincerity (i.e. doing deeds sincerely for Allah alone and not for anyone else) and informed that it was the Religion of Allah, which all the messengers were sent with.
 And he informed us that no deeds are accepted (by Allah), except those done sincerely (for Him alone).

-And he (peace be upon him) informed that whosoever does what these (polytheists) approved of, and then Allah has forbidden Paradise for him and his fnal destination will be the Hellfre.
+And he (ﷺ) informed that whosoever does what these (polytheists) approved of, and then Allah has forbidden Paradise for him and his fnal destination will be the Hellfre.
 It is due to this aspect that mankind becomes divided into Muslims and disbelievers.
 And it is due to it that enmity (between the two) occurs.
 And it is for this purpose that Jihad was legislated, as Allah says: **“And fght them (disbelievers) until there is no more Fitnah (evil/disbelief) left, and the religion is for Allah alone.”** (al-Anfal [8]: 39)

 **[2]** They divided into sects within their religion.